 RAs are committed to getting to know you, having fun, growing spiritually, and developing a supportive sense of family.

-Students may live briefly in temporary housing before moving into their permanent house with other sophomores, juniors, and seniors.
+Students may live briefly in temporary housing during orientation before moving into their permanent house with other sophomores, juniors, and seniors.
 Upon arrival, arrangements for storing extra belongings may be made with the resident counselor in your permanent house.

 Principia offers limited housing options for non-traditional students, including those who are 25 or older, married, divorced, single parents, or trained in Christian Science nursing, as well as those who have military experience.
 Please call the Office of Student Life at 800.277.4648, ext.
 2821, as soon as possible regarding your non-trad housing needs.